dairofrancis/dairofrancis/README.md

 ---

 *"I don't just cut footage.
 I shape how a story feels."*
-Open to freelance collaborations, senior editorial roles, and creative partnerships.
+Open to freelance collaborations, roles, and creative partnerships.